Altinn/altinn-studio-docs/content/app/app-dev-course/modul5/_index.en.md

 ![Standard process flow illustrated](/app/app-dev-course/modul5/default-process.png)

-Your task is to expand the standard proces flow with a confirmation step as illustrated below.
+Your task is to expand the standard process flow with a confirmation step as illustrated below.

 [!Updated process flow illsutrated](/app/app-dev-course/modul5/updated-process.png)